 Women between the ages of 50 and 70 are invited for regular breast screening (every three years) under the NHS Breast Screening Programme.
 X-ray images of the breast (mammograms) are taken and assessed for any abnormalities.
-Coverage is the percentage of women in the population who are eligible for screening who have been screened within the last three years.
+Coverage is measured as the percentage of women in the population who are eligible for screening who have been screened within the last three years.
 The national efficiency standard (the point at which programme delivery is considered to become efficient) is 70% and the optimal performance standard (the point at which programme delivery is considered to begin to operate optimally) is 80%.

 Women between the ages of 25 and 64 are invited for regular cervical screening under the NHS Cervical Screening Programme.
 Cervical screening samples are taken and tested for the human papilloma virus (HPV).
-It was announced in 2016 that HPV primary screening would be implemented into the NHS Cervical Screening Programme and it was rolled out fully across England in December 2019.
+It was announced in 2016 that HPV primary screening would be integrated into the NHS Cervical Screening Programme and it was rolled out fully across England in December 2019.
 HPV screening is a more sensitive diagnostic tool than primary cytology (the previously used method for cervical cancer screening), which means that it identifies more women at risk for cervical cancer.
-Coverage is measured as the percentage of women in the population who are eligible for screening who were screened adequately within the last three and a half years (for women aged 25-49) and five and a half years (for women aged 50-64).
+Coverage is measured as the percentage of women in the population who are eligible for screening who were screened adequately within the last three and a half years (for women aged 25–49) and five and a half years (for women aged 50–64).
 The efficiency standard is set at 75% and the optimal performance standard is 80%.